catalogfi/garden.js/docs/docs/developers/sdk/guides/btc-to-wbtc.md

     <!-- prettier-ignore -->
 :::

-In this guide we'll be swapping BTC to WBTC on Ethereum.
+In this guide, we'll be swapping BTC to WBTC on Ethereum.

 ## Creating the wallets

-We'll need a Bitcoin and an EVM wallet to be able to do the swap.
-The process is same as described in the [creating wallets](./creating-wallets) guide.
-You'll need:
+We'll need a Bitcoin and an EVM wallet to do the swap.
+The process is the same as described in the [creating wallets](./creating-wallets) guide.

+**You'll need**:

 1. Your Bitcoin private key or a signer from your web3 provider to create a Bitcoin OTA
 2. Your Ethereum private key or a signer from your web3 provider